hongbozheng/yelp/README.md

 ### 💾 Output

-- A `merged_df` containing structured features per review
+- A `df` containing structured features per review merged and averaged with user features
-- A `user_df` containing aggregated behavior features per user

 ---